Protecting the Art

 Strollers are welcome in gallery spaces, except for double-wide or sport strollers.
 Or you may leave your stroller in our coat room.
 Children’s wagons or buggies that are pulled behind the visitor are not permitted in Gallery spaces.

 Bikes, helmets, skateboards, skate shoes, rollerblades and scooters are not permitted.
-Where possible, these items can be stored in the lockers outside the Library on the Concourse level.
+Where possible, these items can be stored in lockers free of charge, located in the Coat room adjacent to the Visitor Services desk.

 For the protection of visitors, staff and works of art, the Gallery is monitored by video surveillance.